omkar-here/AgriBot-Robotics/README.md

 Our team consisting of 3 members(myself Team Leader) from the Father Conceicao Rodrigues College of Engineering,Bandra has secured an overall 12th position among 255 international teams in the theme.

 ## Theme description
 Commercial harvesting necessitates expert labour.
-The picker must swiftly identify any ripe tomatoes on a plant, select them,pick and place them into boxes all at the same time.
+The picker must swiftly identify any ripe tomatoes on a plant, select them,pick and place them into basket all at the same time.
 This is labour for the employees as well as bad for the farm's overall efficiency.

 The aim is to train an AgriBot for picking tomatoes from a greenhouse environment and placing them into its basket.
 A total of 6 incremental tasks starting from the installation to the final solution to the problem are detailed here.